 Household Liquidity Constraints and Labor Market Outcomes: Evidence from a Danish Mortgage Reform

 83 Pages Posted: 13 Nov 2019 Last revised: 22 Apr 2022

-This paper studies the effects of household liquidity constraints on individual labor market outcomes by exploiting a mortgage reform in Denmark in 1992, which for the first time allowed homeowners to borrow against housing equity for non-housing purposes.
-We find that following the reform, liquidity-constrained homeowners extracted housing equity, increased debt levels, and had higher earnings growth and lower employment rates.
-In contrast, the reform had small and opposite effects on the earnings and employment rates of homeowners with high liquid asset holdings.
-Consistent with models of job search with risk aversion, the option to borrow against housing equity allows liquidity-constrained individuals to search for high-wage jobs and invest in valuable human and physical capital.
-The results imply that relaxing household liquidity constraints during recessions can create better job matches and potentially increase earnings and output in the longer run through labor market search.
+We study the causal effect of liquidity constraints on individual labor market outcomes by exploiting the 1992 mortgage reform in Denmark, which for the first time allowed homeowners to borrow against housing equity for non-housing purposes.
+Following the reform, liquidity-constrained homeowners increased debt levels and had higher earnings growth and lower employment rates.
+The option to borrow against housing equity enabled liquidity-constrained individuals to move to high-wage jobs and invest in valuable human and physical capital.
+The results imply that relaxing household liquidity constraints during recessions can create better job matches and potentially increase earnings and output in the longer run.